astrobel/chancealignments/README.txt

---> Inbuilt methods for dealing with the odd and even Kepler CCD readout problem --> Option to show all plots at the end of running each script --> Code to visually compare Kepler pixel apertures to UKIRT (UK Infrared Telescope) images --> !!
+--> Inbuilt methods for dealing with the odd and even Kepler CCD readout problem --> Option to show all plots at the end of running each script --> Code to visually compare Kepler pixel apertures to UKIRT (UK Infrared Telescope) images --> Difference imaging code to locate contaminant source and false positives --> Options for phasing light curves on peaks that do not have the highest amplitude in Fourier space --> !!
 NEW !!
-Difference imaging code to locate contaminant source and false positives --> !!
+Difference imaging displayed alongside an average image of postage stamp flux --> !!
 NEW !!
-Options for phasing light curves on peaks that do not have the highest amplitude in Fourier space
+Updated phase code that is no longer riddled with bugs

 You will need:
 --> All your Kepler llc.fits and lpd-targ.fits files in one folder